 Resisting or evading arrest in Texas is a serious offense that can absolutely cause an individual to face criminal charges that will result in expensive fines and lengthy jail sentences.
 Texas lawmakers, prosecutors, and judges do not want citizens to impede a law enforcement officer’s investigation, even if they are engaged in an unlawful detainment.
 Because of this, they are quick to make an example out of individuals who are found guilty of evading arrest.
 This is one of the many reasons why it is so important to have a criminal defense lawyer on your side if you are ever charged with this crime.

-Serving Dallas, Fort Worth, Plano, Lewisville, Garland, and many other surrounding areas of Tarrant County, the Law Offices of Richard C. McConathy have everything you need to properly dispute your criminal charges.
+Serving Tarrant County, Southlake, Fort Worth, Arlington, Grapevine, Keller, TX area.
+The Law Offices of Richard C. McConathy as soon as you possibly can.
 Our experienced legal team is led by expert criminal defense lawyer Richard C. McConathy.
 With a reputation that includes numerous criminal case wins, our law firm is confident in our ability to defend your honor and freedom in a court of law while bringing about a positive outcome that will help you avoid extensive penalties.
-For more information on how we can be of assistance to your unique situation, call us today at 817-422-5350 to schedule a free consultation.
+For more information on how we can be of assistance to your unique situation, contact or call us today at (817) 422-5350 to schedule a consultation.

 Evading arrest convictions can bring about severe consequences, even if it is the offender’s first time ever being arrested.
 Evading arrest charges start as a Class B misdemeanor, which means that the minimum possible consequences of this crime include a jail sentence that can be as long as 180 days, in addition to a fine that could be as expensive as $2,000.